 - A bequest to AAAS is a wonderful way to create a legacy in your name or for a loved one.

-If you wish to support a particular program or create a new fund or endowment, please contact the Development Office in advance so that we can ensure that your explicit intentions can be carried out.
+If you wish to support a particular program or create a new fund or endowment, please contact the Office of Philanthropy and Strategic Partnerships in advance so that we can ensure that your explicit intentions can be carried out.
 In some cases, we may prepare a Memorandum of Understanding articulating what the gift will support and how it will be administered.

 How can I make a bequest to AAAS?